Provider Order for Life-Sustaining Treatment

 Filing of POLST

-It is preferred that this form be printed double-sided on hot pink paper to make it more easily identifiable.
-This is a recommendation to better ensure easy recognition, it is not a requirement.
-It is also recommended that the completed form be registered with the Living Will Lockbox through the Nevada Secretary of State Office for easy retrieval.
+It is recommended that the completed form be registered with the Living Will Lockbox through the Nevada Secretary of State Office for easy retrieval.
 Information regarding the Living Will Lockbox can be found at the Nevada Secretary of State's Living Will Lockbox website.
-Make sure all medical providers have a copy for their records to ensure that they know your wishes.
+All medical providers of the patient should have a copy for their records to ensure that they know the patient's wishes.

 Out-of-Hospital Do Not Resuscitate